Killer World Tour

-The Killer World Tour was a concert tour by the heavy metal band Iron Maiden from 17 February 1981 to 15 November 1981.
-This would be the band's first world tour, including their debut shows in North America (where they supported Judas Priest on their World Wide Blitz Tour and UFO on select dates) and Japan where they recorded the live release, Maiden Japan.
-On top of this, the band moved into larger venues in the United Kingdom, including the Hammersmith Odeon, London.
+The Killer World Tour was a concert tour by the English heavy metal band Iron Maiden from 17 February 1981 to 15 November 1981.
+This was the band's first world tour, including their debut shows in North America (where they supported Judas Priest on their World Wide Blitz Tour, and UFO on select dates) and Japan where they recorded the live release, Maiden Japan.
+On top of this, the band moved into larger venues in the United Kingdom, including the Hammersmith Odeon, in London.

 This would be Iron Maiden's last tour with singer Paul Di'Anno, who was dismissed due to his unreliability.
-He was replaced with Samson vocalist Bruce Dickinson, with whom the band undertook a short series of concerts in Italy and the UK before they set about writing and recording their next album, The Number of the Beast.
+He was replaced by Samson vocalist Bruce Dickinson, with whom the band undertook a short series of concerts in Italy and the UK from 26 October to 23 December, before they set about writing and recording their next album, The Number of the Beast.